jDataView/jBinary/README.md

 Demos
 -----

-Please check out [jBinary.Repo](https://jDataView.github.io/jBinary.Repo/) for demos of some popular format and feel free to submit more!
+Please check out [jBinary.Repo](https://jDataView.github.io/jBinary.Repo/) for advanced usage and demos of some popular format.
+Feel free to submit more!

 License
 -------